theripper93/Levels/README.md

 * Tiles: You can set the elevation range of a tile through the overhead tile config, set it as a range like 5,15 for example.
 The tile must be Overehead and must have a Better Roofs mode other than "None" enabled (set occlusion to Fade for best results). **Range for actual roofs must be set to bottom,infinity (eg. 20,infnity)**

-* Drawings: to create a hole (for example a balcony) create a POLYGON or RECTANGLE, then in the text field input "levelsHole|0,20" (no qoutes) 0,20 in this example is the range of the hole.
+* Drawings: to create a hole (for example a balcony) create a POLYGON or RECTANGLE, then set the range for the hole in the drawing config

-* Lights: You can set the elevation range of a light through the overhead tile config, set it as a range like 5,15 for example
+* Lights: You can set the elevation range of a light through the light config, set it as a range like 5,15 for example

 * Range: When talking about a range (eg. 3,12) it means what's the floor heigh and ceiling height of that section **ALL RANGES REQUIRE 2 VALUES**